-Temporally definite propositions, Temporally definite propositions, follows temporally follows logically Temporally indefinite propositions, Temporally indefinite propositions, follows temporally follows logically any referent for 'this man' in the consequent (because the man Dion will no longer exist, and so cannot be pointed at), so "this man is dead" no longer expresses a proposition.
+Temporally definite propositions, Temporally definite propositions, follows temporally follows logically Temporally indefinite propositions, Temporally indefinite propositions, follows temporally follows logically the consequent will never be true, because any time that the antecedent is true, there will no longer be any referent for 'this man' in the consequent (because the man Dion will no longer exist, and so cannot be pointed at), so "this man is dead" no longer expresses a proposition.
 Since it does not express a proposition, it cannot have a truth value.